fsobral/RAFF.jl/docs/src/index.md

 ability to detect possible outliers of the dataset.
 All the code was made in [Julia language](https://julialang.org), version 1.0.

-This package **is not** an implentation of classical least square solvers.
+This package **is not** an implentation of classical least squares solvers.
 It is an optimization-based package, based on algorithms for Lower Order-Value Optimization (LOVO) which were introduced in [1] and revisited in [2] to fit the user-provided models to experimental data.
 Recently, a good review can be found in [3].
-To find possible outliers, LOVO methods depends on the number of outliers as input information. `RAFF` differs in this point and has no dependence on this number of outliers to perform the fitting process.
+To find possible outliers, LOVO methods depend on the number of outliers as input information. `RAFF` differs in this point and has no dependence on this number of outliers to perform the fitting process.
 In order to find a robust adjustment, a voting system is used, which is also responsible for the detection of possible outliers.

 ## Current Status